-Anonymous asked: I'm trying to make an ice cream using of home brew beer.
+Anonymous said: I'm trying to make an ice cream using of home brew beer.
 I have found that I can make ice cream that is about 6% alcohol by volume.
 It will freeze just fine, it is just icy.
 Is there a way to reduce the water content in the alcohol without boiling (I want to keep the alcohol.) or do I just need to significantly up the fat content?

 Freeze distillation a.k.a. freeze your beer and take out the frozen bits!

-thefulfillmentcenter asked: Am I remembering correctly that you mentioned making gin ice cream?
+thefulfillmentcenter said: Am I remembering correctly that you mentioned making gin ice cream?
 I just infused some vodka to make gin, so I have all the herbs and spices to do it, and I was wondering how yours turned out...

 Honestly, it wasn’t that great.
 It was certainly edible, but even when dunked in some tonic, I felt like it wasn’t much more than a novelty item.
 Your view might depend on how much you like gin/juniper.